commanderx16/x16-docs/VERA Programmer's Reference.md

 Setting **'Chroma Disable'** disables output of chroma in NTSC composite mode and will give a better picture on a monochrome display. *(Setting this bit will also disable the chroma output on the S-video output.)*

 **'Current Field'** is a read-only bit which reflects the active interlaced field in composite and RGB modes.
+In non-interlaced modes, this reflects if the current line is even or odd.
 (0: even, 1: odd)

 Setting **'Layer0 Enable'** / **'Layer1 Enable'** / **'Sprites Enable'** will respectively enable output from layer0 / layer1 and the sprites renderer.